eu-cdse/copernicus-browser/README.md

 * Run `npm run update-previews` to create layer preview images
 * Run `npm run update-metadata-cache` to create getCapabilities and configuration cache

-### Environment variables in .env file
+### Environment variables in the .env file

 The app relies on some values being provided as environment variables.
-The details are described in the collapsible part below.
+The details are described in the collapsible section below.

 <details>
   <summary>Click to expand</summary>